 An SCRP may be defined around a selection of target risks that need to be managed.
 One of the many published supply chain list catalogs or supply chain risk taxonomies can be used as a starting point.
-ChainLink Research, for example, provides a taxonomy which breaks risks into 5 major categories: financial/market, operational, geographic, corporate social responsibility, and regulatory economic [See “Supply Chain Risk Solutions: A Market Overview,” 2013].
-A risk type driven program minimally identifies a set of relevant and vetted risks based on strategic/executive-level concerns, experience and consequences with previous supply chain disrup or eventstions
+ChainLink Research, for example, provides a taxonomy that breaks risks into 5 major categories: financial/market, operational, geographic, corporate social responsibility, and regulatory economic [See “Supply Chain Risk Solutions: A Market Overview,” 2013].
+A risk type-driven program minimally identifies a set of relevant and vetted risks based on strategic/executive-level concerns, experience, and consequences with previous supply chain disruptor event stations.

 Supply & demand chain approach